 So you are embarking on a video production and you have one simple question.
-How much will it cost?
+What will the video production cost?

-Costs can range from $20 an hour for a fresh university graduate, to $250 an hour for a top tier video producer.
+Video production costs can range from $25 an hour for a fresh university graduate, to $250 an hour for a top tier video producer.
 On average, most video production companies come in at around the $75-$200 an hour mark, which includes shooting, editing and directing.
 They will have experience under their belt and will deliver a professional result.

 Editing and Graphics

 Editing is an integral part of the production process.
 A professional editor will create mood, feeling and substance.
-If you require a video to move your audience, an experienced editor will cost $60-$200 an hour.
-Simple graphics are usually included in this price, but if you require complex 3D graphics work or animation, the costs can be $100-$300 an hour.
+If you require a video to move your audience, an experienced editor will cost $60-$150 an hour.
+Simple graphics are usually included in this price, but if you require complex 3D or motion graphics work or animation, the post production costs can be $100-$200 an hour.

 Do you need a recognisable face for your brand, or can you rope in a company team-member to present in front of the camera?
 Colleagues or friends are generally free of charge, and can help keep costs down.
 Professional actors and presenters can cary between $50 – $500 an hour, depending on demand and union fees.
 If you want George Clooney, it will cost you a cheeky couple of million.